mxblsdl/minimalist-map/README.md

     library(RColorBrewer) # not needed but nice to play with

 This script can be used to make a map similar to the one above with any input raster.
-Added functionality to make a gradient raster in teh background.
+Added functionality to make a gradient raster in the background.

 ### Resources

+Population density used to make the India map can be found [here:](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density-rev11)

+A good resource for shapefiles is [Natural Earth](https://www.naturalearthdata.com/)
+***

 This workflow is inspired by a blogs postsI found while researching the excellent [velox package](http://philipphunziker.com/velox/extract.html).